 Dr Hilary Jones has been a familiar face on our TV screens for more than 30 years as a GP and medical broadcaster, appearing on ITV alongside the likes of Piers Morgan, Susanna Reid, Kate Garraway and Lorraine Kelly.

+He qualified in 1976 at the Royal Free Hospital in London having studied Arts subjects to A level and then converting to a 6 year medical degree.
 In 1979 he worked for a year as the single-handed medical officer on Tristan da Cunha, the most isolated inhabited island in the world.
 In 1981 he worked as a troubleshooting GP and emergency doctor for the oil industry at Sullom Voe in Shetland for Offshore Medical Support.

-He became a Principal in General practice and a GP Trainer in the early 1980s and began presenting educational medical TV programmes for British Medical TV in 1986.
+Dr Hilary became a Principal in General practice and a GP Trainer in the early 1980s and began presenting educational medical TV programmes for British Medical TV in 1986.
 Sky TV then adopted these programmes for their news bulletins soon after.
 In 1989 Dr Hilary joined the most successful TV breakfast station ever, TVAM.
 He and Lorraine Kelly were the first presenters to be signed up by GMTV when it won the breakfast franchise in 1993.

 He has written several books including 'Before You Call The Doctor, 'What's The Alternative?', 'Your Child's Health', 'I'm Too Busy To Be Stressed', 'Total Well Being' and 'Natures Remedies'.
 His first novel, 'What's Up Doc?' was published in August 2009.

 Still working as a part-time GP, Dr Hilary remains a passionate advocate of medical education for all and exercise and humour as the best medicine of all.